 UI Design and the Microsoft Web Framework.

-Utilizing MWF standards, I designed redlines and wireframes that were later implemented into Microsoft e-commerce web store fronts.
+Using MWF (Microsoft Web Framework) design standards, I designed redlines and wireframes that were later implemented into Microsoft e-commerce web store fronts and used for prototyping.

 I designed web applications using assets and libraries provided in the Microsoft Web Framework that were used for XBOX Live and Hololens site redevelopment.